Andrew Vaughn Player Props: White Sox vs. Rays

 Andrew Vaughn At The Plate

-- He has hit a long ball in one of 25 games, and in 0.9% of his plate appearances.

-- In 44.0% of his games this season, Vaughn has had at least one RBI.
-He's picked up more than one in 20.0%.
+- In 73.1% of his 26 games this season, Vaughn has picked up at least one hit.
+He's also had five multi-hit games.

+- He has gone deep in two of 26 games played this year, and in 1.8% of his plate appearances.

+- Vaughn has an RBI in 12 of 26 games this season, with multiple RBI in five of them.

-- In six of 25 games this year, he has scored, including multiple runs once.
+- In seven of 26 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.